XWangLabTHU/cfDNApipe/README.md

 ### Section 3.2: Execute build-in WGBS Analysis Pipeline

-cfDNApipe provides an preset pipeline for paired/single end WGBS/WGS data, user can use it easily by assigning fastq sequencing files as the input of the pipeline.
-All the parameters used in pipeline are carefully selected after numerous tests.
+cfDNApipe provides a preset pipeline for paired/single end WGBS/WGS data, user can use it easily by assigning fastq sequencing files as the input of the pipeline.
+All the parameters used in the pipeline are carefully selected after numerous tests.

 ``` Python
 res = cfDNAWGBS(inputFolder=r"path_to_fastqs",